nora-maleki/conformity-of-norms-replication/writing/Experimental_Design.md

-# Design for “Conformity of Norms” replication
+# Experimental Design
+### Conformity to the Descriptive Norms of People with Opposing Political or Social Beliefs - Replication

 ## Background
 In group dynamics there are often two opposing effects at play.
-On one side urging an individual to conform to group norms and other people behaviors, called the descriptive norm effect, and on the other side the effect of an individual wanting or not wanting to conform to other groups standards based on their own beliefs, values and identification with a certain group, called the self-categorization theory.
-To see which effect is stronger and may outweigh the other, we will present participants with a moral dilemma, followed by the response of other people to that dilemma.
-This response will be manufactured and either comes from people the participant identifies or does not identify with.
+On one side is the descriptive norm effect urging an individual to conform to group norms and on the other side is the effect of an individual wanting or not wanting to conform to group norms based on their own beliefs called the self-categorization theory.
+To see which effect is stronger and may outweigh the other, we will present participants with a moral dilemma, followed by the responses of other people to that dilemma.
+The response's purpose is to then influence the participants choice to the moral dilemma.
+If the participant identifies themselves with a certain group and that group prefers a certain answer to the moral dilemma, then the participant may be inclined to choose the same answer.
+Another possibility is that the group the participant is identified with is outnumbered by the group the participant is not identified with and is then inclined to choose the same as the outgroup because more people choose the answer.
 The identification of the participant will be determined beforehand, when the participant has to indicate their stance on a political topic they strongly care about, e.g gun control or drug legalization.
 This opinion will divide the topic of interest into ingroups, the group that the participant identifies with, and outgroups, the group the participant does not identify with.
 ## Hypothesis
 We are interested in this interplay of self-categorization and descriptive norms and are going to test the following two research hypotheses: